 Debt issuances are measured at amortised cost.
-Where the Banking Group enters into a fair value hedge accounting relationship, the fair value attributable to the hedge risk is reflected in adjustments to the carrying value of the debt.
+Where ANZ New Zealand enters into a fair value hedge accounting relationship, the fair value attributable to the hedge risk is reflected in adjustments to the carrying value of the debt.
 Interest expense is recognised using the effective interest rate method.